Moderate to severe psoriasis describes how much of your body is covered in red, scaly psoriasis patches.

 What it is: Ultraviolet B (UVB) therapy uses the same type of ultraviolet radiation found in sunlight.
 It's used to treat psoriasis that doesn't respond to creams and lotions.

 How it works: Your body is exposed to UVB light from a light box in a doctor's office or at home.
 The UVB light goes into your skin and slows skin cell growth.

 Types of UVB therapy:

-- Broadband UVB therapy -- releases a wide band of ultraviolet light
+- Broadband UVB therapy.
+This releases a wide band of ultraviolet light.

-- Narrow-band UVB therapy -- releases a narrow band of ultraviolet light to target small areas of the skin
+- Narrow-band UVB therapy.
+This releases a narrow band of ultraviolet light to target small areas of the skin.

 2. PUVA Therapy (Photochemotherapy)

-What it is: You use a medicine called psoralen, which makes your skin more sensitive to light.
+What it is: You take a medicine called psoralen, which makes your skin more sensitive to light.
 Then you are exposed to ultraviolet A (UVA) light.